Skip to Content

 There Has Been Increasing Controversy Surrounding Calling Ships ‘She’

-A museum in Scotland had many signs vandalized, the vandal had crossed out the word she on each sign.
+A museum in Scotland had many signs vandalised -the vandal had crossed out the word “she” on each sign.

-When the signs were replaced by the museum the word ‘she’ was replaced with it.
-The museum has also said that all new signage will be produced referring to the ships as ‘it’ instead of she.
+When the signs were replaced by the museum, the word ‘she’ was replaced with it.
+The museum says that all new signage will refer to the ships as ‘it’ instead of she.

-The museum states that the change wasn’t due to the vandalism but a change in language.
+The museum states that the change wasn’t due to the vandalism but a language change.

-There are many other museums and people who have decided to no longer refer to ships as she.
+Many other museums and people have decided to no longer refer to ships as she.

-Lloyd’s register (maritime classification society) decided to stop referring to ships as she in 2002.
+Lloyd’s Register (Maritime Classification Society) decided to stop referring to ships as she did in 2002.

 The Royal Navy continues to refer to ships as she and says that they will continue to do so.